Third Year and Beyond

 Requirements

-To complete the requirements for PhD from the Immunology Graduate Training Program, the student will write a dissertation.
-The doctoral work will be presented as a one hour seminar that is open to the public.
-The seminar will be followed by a private defense of the written dissertation and oral presentation to the thesis committee.
+The doctoral work will be presented as a one-hour seminar that is open to the public.
+The seminar will be followed by a private defense of the written dissertation and an oral presentation to the thesis committee.
 The dissertation should embody the results of significant original research and scholarly work.
-It is expected that the submitted work has been extensively edited and is almost ready for publication.
+Since the PhD dissertation will be published, it is expected that the work has been extensively edited.

 For a useful list of graduation requirements, download the Graduation Checklist.